rapidsai/dask-cuda/docs/source/examples/ucx.rst

 Enabling UCX communication
 ==========================

-A CUDA cluster using UCX communication can be started automatically with LocalCUDACluster or manually with the ``dask-cuda-worker`` CLI tool.
+A CUDA cluster using UCX communication can be started automatically with LocalCUDACluster or manually with the ``dask cuda worker`` CLI tool.
 In either case, a ``dask.distributed.Client`` must be made for the worker cluster using the same Dask UCX configuration; see `UCX Integration -- Configuration <../ucx.html#configuration>`_ for details on all available options.

 LocalCUDACluster with Automatic Configuration